God as a trinity? No way!"

-For many Jews, these statements are givens.
+For many Jewish people, these statements are givens.
 Or are they?

 Over the last several decades, the Jewish spiritual scene has witnessed a resurgence of popularity in the mystical tradition of secret wisdom known as kabbalah.
 Hidden away in corners of the tradition and ignored by contemporary popularizations are stunning parallels to a number of doctrines that most religious Jewish people consider anathema, doctrines that are analogous to New Testament teachings.
 Though we don’t endorse or accept Kabbalah as Scripture, it’s hard to escape the fact that there are passages in that literature which clearly point to Jesus.
 Even more amazing is the fact that God has used this non-biblical literature to bring Jewish sages to a correct understanding of Yeshua, the Messiah of Israel!
-The parallels did not go without notice when more Jews were kabbalah literate.
+The parallels were seen at a time when more Jewish people were well versed in Kabbalah.

 In 1696, one mystical rabbi (Aharon ben Moshe Ha-Kohen of Krakow) became a believer in Yeshua (Jesus) based on his study of kabbalah.
 He wrote three Hebrew manuscript volumes detailing the numerous parallels he found between the New Testament and the Zohar (the classic core text of Jewish mysticism).
 Yochannan Rittangel (d.
 1652), the first translator of the Jewish mystical work Sefer Yetzirah, was one of several Jewish believers in Yeshua to disseminate Jewish mystical wisdom to a wider audience.